-Assessment of the informed consent process in primary study
+Informed consent process in primary study

-The informed consent process for each dataset that agrees to contribute data to the study will be assessed for ethical considerations.
-Firstly, we will review informed consent procedures that were undertaken by the participant for the primary study.
-If a participant has signed a ‘’broad consent’’ for use of their data in future research projects, even though the precise nature of the future research is unclear, this will allow data sharing without further ethical approvals.

-Participants that have signed ‘’narrow consent’’, where sharing of data is not permitted, and/or “tiered consent”, where each individual participant chooses to permit data sharing or not, will be carefully considered.
-The possibility for reconsenting will be deliberated if no consent for data sharing (narrow and tiered with no consent) has been provided by the participant.
-If reconsenting is not feasible, impossible, or would involve a disproportionate effort, an informed consent waiver will be requested from Wits Human Research Ethics Committee.

-Waivers of consent for use of data for purposes other than that stipulated in the informed consent form

 Waivers of informed consent are relatively common in public health settings.
 For example, in instances where data are used on individuals or groups to prevent the spread of communicable diseases, as occurred in the COVID-19 pandemic.
 Oftentimes health information is collected without consent to determine the incidence of various health conditions.
 This is analogous to our study where we wish to calculate the incidence of adverse health outcomes during hot periods, compared to cold periods.
 The justification for these breaches of the normal right of individuals to informed consent is that this right can be subordinated to the needs of the community if the two are in conflict.
 Naturally, the extent to which this subordination applies to research needs to be determined for each research proposal.

 The informed consent requirements for participation in research are stricter than those for both individual and public health interventions because the research participants are exposed to the risks of research but often do not receive any benefits even when the research is successful.
 In contrast, public health interventions, such as programmes to reduce the impacts of extreme heat on health, often do benefit the recipients of the intervention.
 In the absence of a waiver, the research would be severely impeded, or not possible in fact.